Tuggar’s undiplomatic dig at Bala Mohammed – The Sun Nigeria

 That, to us, is the path of honour; that is what is expected of a diplomat.

-•Musa, a self-employed economist and social analyst, lives and works in Nigeria’s Federal Capital Territory of Abuja.
+•Musa, a self-employed economist and social analyst, lives and works in Nigeria’s Federal Capital Territory, Abuja

 Leave a Reply